 Image credit: @jeremylim_

 PocoLoco brings authentic Italian fare to the heartlands at affordable prices.
-Opened a few years ago, the successful pasta joint now has four outlets across the island.
+Opened a few years ago, the successful pasta joint now has three outlets across the island.
 It is a hidden gem that is definitely changing the atas reputation of Italian grub.

 Opening hours: Mon-Fri 12pm to 3pm, 6pm to 10pm, Sat-Sun 12pm to 10pm